perim/libdicey/README.md

 This is another variant of the linear roll table described above, but it uses a constant, small amount memory for any size of roll table and all operations are O(1) when your table is one less than power of two sized.
-When it is not this ize, it will generate a number of rerolls each roll depending on how far its size is to the next power of two.
+When it is not this size, it will generate a number of rerolls each roll depending on how far its size is to the next power of two.
 If far off, the above roll table is slightly faster, if close this one is faster.
 It supports reserving a portion of its range and changing this reservation on